Gallbladder Stones (Gallstones)

 A laparoscopic gallstones treatment approach is the preferred approach for gallbladder and stones removal, however, there are certain circumstances when an open approach is considered: difficulty encountered during laparoscopy with the need for conversion to open surgery; in cases where cholecystectomy is performed together with other procedure carried out with an open approach; in cases of extensive adhesions in patients with previous laparotomies; in the third trimester of pregnancy for technical difficulties to achieve an adequate pneumoperitoneum and handling of laparoscopic instruments.

 In cases of acute cholecystitis with the patient unfit to undergo a surgical procedure, drainage of the gallbladder is carried out with the insertion of a cholecystostomy tube usually under radiological guidance.

-Most surgeons carry out gallbladder surgery in Dubai.
+Most surgeons carry out gallbladder surgery in Dubai and Abu Dhabi.
 However, a surgeon with a thorough understanding of the anatomy and extensive laparoscopic experience is of extreme importance to avoid injuring the bile duct and major vascular structures, particularly in the emergency setting when the inflammatory process may make recognition of the anatomy and the dissection very challenging.

-A proctology service not only for Gallbladder Stone Removal in Dubai but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
-Currently, Dr. Antonio Privitera is offering a free consultation for Gallbladder disease treatment in the same hospital in Dubai.
+A proctology service not only for Gallbladder Stone Removal in Dubai and Abu Dhabi but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
+Currently, Dr. Antonio Privitera is offering a free consultation for Gallbladder disease treatment in the same hospital in Dubai and Abu Dhabi.